DavidAndTheArgonauts/Talos/README.md

 * master - _no one should push to this branch_
 * milestone - _this contains working milestone code_
-* develop - _when working on the code, make a branch this, work on it and then merge it back in_
+* develop - _when making changes see basic working practices - making changes_

 The three teams are welcome to make any other branches they need.